asadulla-4f3/react-redux-demo/README.md

 ## Thinks to Remember:

-React is a library used to build user interfaces.\n Redux is a library for managing state in a predictable way in JavaScript applications.\n React-redux is a library that provides bindings to use React and Redux together in an application.
+React is a library used to build user interfaces.<br>
+Redux is a library for managing state in a predictable way in JavaScript applications.<br>
+React-redux is a library that provides bindings to use React and Redux together in an application.

 **_When should We use redux in our react application?_**